 Section 2603(b)(2)(C) of the PHS Act directs the Secretary to provide funds to areas to address the decline or disruption of services related to the decline in the amount of formula funding.
 HRSA sets aside a portion of the Part A supplemental funding to award priority funds in conformance with this statutory requirement.
-Applicants that received greater than a 20 percent loss in their RWHAP Part A formula award when comparing their FY 2006 award to their FY 2018 award are eligible for and will receive priority funding.
+Applicants eligible for supplemental funding that received greater than a 20 percent loss in their RWHAP Part A formula award when comparing their FY 2006 award to their FY 2019 award are eligible for and will receive priority funding.